Interdependence between Microeconomics and Macroeconomics

 We cannot analyze individual behavior without the assumption to aggregate.
 And likewise aggregate cannot be effective unless individual variables are kept under consideration.

 Microeconomics is the study of individual parts of the economy whereas macroeconomics is the study of the economy as a whole.
 But, these two approaches are not competitive but complementary to each other.

-For each and every microeconomic problem there involves a macroeconomic analysis.
-For e.g. When the firm employs labor what amount he should pay for the labor relates to a particular firm so it comes under microeconomics.
+For each and every microeconomic problem there is a macroeconomic analysis.
+For example When the firm employs labor what amount he should pay for the labor relates to a particular firm so it comes under microeconomics.
 But the wages of one firm are related to and depend upon wages of other firms in the locality.

 Thus, every price, every wage, every income is dependent in some way or the other., directly or indirectly upon the prices of all other products, wages of all workers, and income of all individuals in the economy.

 Here’s an explanation of how microeconomics is dependent on macroeconomics: